DSharpPlus/DSharpPlus/docs/articles/interactivity.md

 ![Thank You!][3]

-Another reaction extension method for @DSharpPlus.Entities.DiscordMessage is
-@DSharpPlus.Interactivity.InteractivityExtension.CollectReactionsAsync* As the name implies, this method collects all reactions on a message until the timeout is reached.
+Another reaction extension method for `DiscordMessage` is `CollectReactionsAsync`.
+As the name implies, this method collects all reactions on a message until the timeout is reached.

 ```cs